A strong, clear signal in a world of noise.

 A breaking apart

-In the long run, this means that the people who are paying for the maintenance of local or national services will be, increasingly, the majority of the population who can least afford to do so.
+In the long run, this means that the people who are paying for the maintenance of local or national services will be the people who can least afford to do so.
 If you want proof, consider this.
 The average UK citizen has an annual personal tax bill of £4,985.
-In the UK, Facebook paid £4,327 corporation tax last year, while – as we have seen – five of the largest investment banks in the UK paid no corporation tax at all.
+In the UK, Facebook paid £4,327 corporation tax last year in total, while – as we have seen – five of the largest investment banks in the UK paid no corporation tax at all.

 In an environment in which a UK citizen with average earnings pays more tax than a billion-dollar enterprise, more and more people will try to make money by offering services privately via global cloud platforms, such as Facebook, playing cat and mouse with the local tax authorities.